stratum: A System Infrastructure for Massive Agent-Centric ML Workloads: Introduction

 The rapid adoption of ML has a profound impact on many domains.
 Despite this progress, developing ML pipelines remains a labor-intensive process for data scientists, requiring extensive domain knowledge, data engineering effort, iterative experimentation, and exploratory analysis \cite{PolyzotisRWZ18, XinMPP21, SculleyHGDPECYC15}.
 Recent research has therefore focused on LLM-backed machine learning engineering (MLE) agents \cite{Nam2025, GuoD0C0024, abs-2509-21825, abs-2502-13138, fang2025mlzero, abs-2506-13131}, leveraging their code generation and reasoning capabilities.
 These agents frame ML tasks as code optimization problems, and explore a large space of candidate solutions by generating and executing a vast number of Python pipelines, guided by their predictive performance on held-out data.

-\header{Agentic Workloads:} Large enterprises are increasingly adopting MLE agents for data science and ML application development~\cite{Anaconda2024, Cloudera2025}.
-As a result, \emph{agentic AI} has emerged as a prominent research direction in the ML community \cite{icmlinsight, neuripsinsight}.
-Depending on expertise, preferences, and organizational constraints, practitioners employ LLMs across a spectrum of autonomy \cite{abs-2510-23587}---from fully autonomous agents that generate and validate complete pipelines \cite{abs-2502-13138, abs-2509-06503, abs-2509-21825, fang2025mlzero, abs-2506-13131}, to semi-automated frameworks that offload specific pipeline stages \cite{Hollmann0H23, FanFTCLD25, ovcharenko2026sempipes}, to AI-assisted programming, where engineers manually assemble LLM-suggested components using declarative APIs from libraries such as skrub~\cite{skrub} or scikit-learn~\cite{PedregosaVGMTGBPWDVPCBPD11}.
-Fully autonomous agents typically translate natural language problem descriptions into executable code through iterative cycles of planning, implementation, and evaluation.
-These cycles begin with data profiling \cite{abs-2509-21825, fang2025mlzero} and proceed to targeted refinement of individual ML pipeline stages \cite{Nam2025, abs-2506-13131}, seamlessly combining widely used libraries with specialized solutions for both tabular and multimodal datasets \cite{Nam2025}.
+\header{Agentic Workloads:} Large enterprises are increasingly adopting MLE agents for data science and ML application development \cite{Anaconda2024, Cloudera2025}, making \emph{agentic AI} a prominent research direction in the ML community \cite{icmlinsight, neuripsinsight}.
+Practitioners now employ LLMs across a spectrum of autonomy \cite{abs-2510-23587}---from fully autonomous agents that generate and validate complete pipelines \cite{abs-2502-13138, abs-2509-06503, abs-2509-21825, fang2025mlzero, abs-2506-13131}, to semi-automated frameworks that offload specific pipeline stages \cite{Hollmann0H23, FanFTCLD25, ovcharenko2026sempipes}, to AI-assisted programming, where engineers manually assemble LLM-suggested components using declarative APIs from libraries such as skrub~\cite{skrub} or scikit-learn~\cite{PedregosaVGMTGBPWDVPCBPD11}.
+Fully autonomous agents typically translate natural language tasks into executable code through iterative cycles of planning, implementation, and evaluation.
+These cycles begin with data profiling \cite{abs-2509-21825, fang2025mlzero} and proceed to targeted refinement of ML pipeline stages \cite{Nam2025, abs-2506-13131}, seamlessly combining widely used libraries with specialized solutions for both tabular and multimodal datasets \cite{Nam2025}.
 Semi-autonomous frameworks automate specific stages such as error detection \cite{NarayanCOR22}, entity matching \cite{NarayanCOR22}, or feature engineering \cite{Hollmann0H23}, through iterative code generation and validation.
 Recent work on semantic operators \cite{lotus25, ovcharenko2026sempipes} further generalizes this paradigm by dynamically delegating fine-grained subtasks to LLMs.
 Finally, modern frameworks such as skrub unify multiple pipeline variants with different algorithms under a declarative abstraction, exhibiting similar exploratory behavior even without explicit use of agents.